Skip to content

 Webhook Forwarder

-• ASP has a built-in Webhook receiving node that forwards alarms sent by SIEM Webhook to the corresponding Stream in Redis Stack.
+• ASP has a built-in Forwarder plugin that forwards alerts sent by SIEM Webhooks to the corresponding Redis Stack Stream.

-• The Forwarder automatically parses the alarm names in Kibana/Splunk and creates a Stream with the same name in Redis Stack based on the alarm name.
+• The Forwarder automatically parses alert names in Kibana/Splunk and creates a Stream with the same name in Redis Stack based on the alert name.

-• For ease of integration, the Forwarder Webhook does not require authentication and access can be controlled through a firewall.
+• For ease of integration, the Forwarder Webhook does not require authentication and access control can be done via a firewall.

 Splunk Integration

-• The SOC team first needs to integrate security devices or related system logs into Splunk according to their own needs, and create alarms based on business requirements.
+• The SOC team first needs to integrate security devices or related system logs into Splunk according to their own needs and create alerts according to business requirements.

 img.png

-• Select For each result as the trigger to ensure all alarms are captured.
+• For triggering, select each result to ensure all alerts are obtained.

-• The Forwarder will automatically forward the alarm to the corresponding Stream in Redis Stack.
-The Stream name is the alarm name.
+• The Forwarder will automatically forward the alert to the corresponding Stream in Redis Stack, and the Stream name will be the alert name.

-• For example, the alarm in the image above will be forwarded to the Phishing_user_Report_Dify_Nocodb queue of the Redis Stream.
+• For example, the alert in the image above will be forwarded to the Phishing_user_Report_Dify_Nocodb queue in Redis Stream.

 img_1.png

-• Create the Phishing_user_Report_Dify_Nocodb.py module in MODULE to process this alarm.
+• Create a Phishing_user_Report_Dify_Nocodb.py module in MODULE to handle this alert.

-• The original content of a Splunk alarm is usually stored in the _raw field.
-The Forwarder will process the content of this field as the main information of the alarm.
-When parsing the alarm in a module, the following code is usually used:
+• The original content of Splunk alerts is usually stored in the _raw field.
+The Forwarder will process the content of this field as the main information of the alert.
+When parsing alerts in the module, the following code is typically used:

 python